BestTimesToVisit.com Logo

 Bicycle Rentals

-Taxis and limited ride-sharing (Uber/Lyft) are available on the island, primarily concentrated in the larger towns.
-They are convenient for shorter trips or when you need direct transport, but can be expensive.
+Taxis and a limited number of ride-sharing services are available on the island, primarily serving the main towns.
+They are a convenient option for direct transport, especially if you have luggage or are traveling late.

 Scooter Rentals

-For a bit more freedom than a bike but less commitment than a car, scooter rentals are an option in some towns.
-They offer a fun way to zip around, especially for couples or solo travelers.
+For a bit more freedom than a bike but less commitment than a car, scooter rentals offer a fun way to navigate the island.
+They are great for covering more ground than a bicycle without the hassle of parking a car.

 Walking